p3n7a90n/FastPay/README.md

 # FastPay

 FastPay is a deliberately vulnerable payment gateway integration simulation app.
-It simulates a real-world checkout system using Stripe for payment processing — with intentional flaws for you to discover and exploit.
+It mimics a real-world checkout system using Stripe for payment processing — with intentional flaws for you to discover and exploit.

 ### 🎯 Purpose